adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Summary

-Less might have attractive qualities but there are suitable alternatives without using a preprocessor.

-There are simple ways to reuse styles in a semantic and maintainable way.
-“Debugging is twice as hard as programming” - it’s our duty to make that as easy as possible.
+Ultimately, plain CSS can't achieve some of the niceties of CSS preprocessors, but for me (and many others) the trade-offs are overpowering.
+And, as "debugging is twice as hard as programming", it's our duty to ensure this is as easy as possible.
+Keep things simple.
-We can speed up drastically.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>